The Palona Cave Walk is a hidden gem in Royal National Park, featuring beautiful rainforest scenery, a large cave, and a small cascading waterfall.

 Palona Cave

-From the Forest Path junction, the walking track continues along Lady Carrington Drive for another kilometre before arriving at the turn-off to the Palona Cave.
+From the Forest Path junction, the walking track continues on Lady Carrington Drive for another kilometre before arriving at the turn-off to the Palona Cave.

-The above image shows the signpost of that turn-off, but it is very easy to miss because the sign faces the opposite direction and is slightly hidden behind trees.
+The above image shows the signpost for that turn-off, but it is very easy to miss because it faces the opposite direction and is slightly hidden behind trees.

 The sign doesn’t actually say Palona Cave.
-Instead, it is signposted as simply “Limestone Cave”, which makes you question whether “Palona Cave” is the official name for it.
+Instead, it is signposted as simply “Limestone Cave”, making you question whether “Palona Cave” is actually its official name!

-The trail to Palona Cave is a lot narrower and more challenging to navigate than Lady Carrington Drive.
-It looks and feels like a genuine bushwalk with a few overgrown sections.
+The trail to Palona Cave is much narrower and more challenging to navigate than Lady Carrington Drive.
+It looks and feels like a genuine bushwalk, with a few overgrown sections.

 About 15 minutes into this trail, you will see rocky outcrops and cliffs appearing in the distance, which means you’re getting closer to the cave.